-A slogan or tagline is not a necessity but it is definitely a very handy asset for any business.
-Very briefly, it conveys what your business wishes to achieve.
-You can use it on your social media accounts, website, business cards, etc.
+A slogan or tagline is not a necessity, but it is definitely a handy asset to help you consistently communicate who and what your brand is.
+You can use it on your social media accounts, website, business cards, and more.

-A slogan, unlike your brand name, can change over time.
-As you start finding different angles for marketing, you can change your slogan.
+A slogan, unlike your brand name, may change over time.
+As you start considering the future of marketing, you can change your slogan.
 In fact, big organizations like Pepsi have used more than 30 slogans in the past.

 There is no fixed way of writing a slogan.
 However, you can keep the following points in mind while coming up with your own: